FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 ----------------

 A **Fork** on GitHub is a copy of another repository on GitHub from one account to another account.
-The new forked respository retains a parent-child relationship with the origin repository.
+The new forked repository retains a parent-child relationship with the origin repository.
 Forks are typically used when software will have an independent line of development, such as when FTC teams develop their own team code using the FIRST-Tech-Challenge/FtcRobotController